maanikandan/Portfolio-mobile/README.md

 ### Install

-- Type cd Portfolio-setup-and-mobile-first
+- Type cd Portfolio-mobile
 - open index.html file in the browser

 ### Usage

 - To run the project, execute the following command:
-  - Type cd Portfolio-setup-and-mobile-first
+  - Type cd Portfolio-mobile
   - open index.html file in the browser

 ### Run tests